Partner, Motley Rice LLC

 Previn Warren is the child of immigrants from India

 Fellowship awarded to support work towards a JD in Law at Harvard University

 Previn was born in California to parents who emigrated from India.
-Both parents are naturalized US citizens and they reside in Huntington Beach, CA.
+Both parents are naturalized US citizens and they reside in Pleasanton, CA.

 While an undergraduate, Previn co-founded a student advocacy group championing progressive causes and co-edited a book about youth civic engagement after 9/11.
 For five years, he also played bass guitar in a Brooklyn-based rock trio, The States.

-Previn lives with his wife and son in the Capitol Hill area of Washington, DC.
+Previn lives with his wife and two sons in the Capitol Hill area of Washington, DC.